I see life as being a continuous stream of lessons.

 3. You cannot control everything.
-The only thing you can do is control your reactions.
+Sometimes the only thing you can control is your reaction.

 When you are a stepmom, another woman has their finger on many aspects of your family.
 And rightfully so, because most of your family members were her family members before they were yours.

 The lack of control and susceptibility to curve balls can be a tough pill to swallow.
 But the reality is, many times in a stepfamily, even the simple things aren't simple.

 It's important it is to remember that you can't control how other people are going to act, all you can do is keep your reactions in check.

 4. "If you can't do anything about it, then let it go.
 Don't be a prisoner to things you can't change" - Tony Gaskins

 5. The way people treat you is far more about them than it is about you.